-He won 2nd prize in the 2016 AESS Patricia Routledge English Song Competition, was a 2014 Lexus Song Quest semifinalist, won the Hamilton Vocal Competitions 2012, and was a 2012 New Zealand Aria finalist.
-He has an eclectic range of other skills: from period dance to Shakespearean theatre and modern tap dance.
-In 2014 he narrated several stories for ‘Shortz: Stories from Kapiti’, an audio collection of New Zealand writing for children.
-If you would like to contact Kieran, click here.
+He has an eclectic range of other skills, from period dance to Shakespearean theatre and modern tap dance, and also has training in Teaching English as a Foreign Language.
+He has narrated several stories for ‘Shortz: Stories from Kapiti’, an audio collection of New Zealand writing for children.

 For Kieran’s current CV and biographies for programmes, please email him here.